MA (Behavioural Neuroscience), University of British Columbia, 2000

-Steven J. Barnes is well-regarded for his work related to online learning technologies (e.g., the Tapestry Project; see tapestry-tool.com), student mental health and wellbeing, and bipolar disorder (BD).
-Steven co-directs the Collaborative RESearch Team to study psychosocial issues in BD (CREST.BD, see crestbd.ca), a BD research and knowledge exchange network which received the 2018 CIHR Gold Leaf Prize for Patient Engagement, Canada’s most prestigious recognition for patient engagement in research across all health disciplines.
+Steven J. Barnes (he/him/his) is well-regarded for his work related to online learning technologies (e.g., the Tapestry Project; see tapestry-tool.com), student mental health and wellbeing, and bipolar disorder (BD).
+Steven is deputy co-lead of the Collaborative RESearch Team to study psychosocial issues in BD (CREST.BD; see crestbd.ca), a BD research and knowledge exchange network which received the 2018 CIHR Gold Leaf Prize for Patient Engagement, Canada’s most prestigious recognition for patient engagement in research across all health disciplines.

 Steven is the recipient of multiple institutional awards for his teaching, including the Killam Teaching Prize.
 He is also the recipient of the 3M National Teaching Fellowship, the top national award given for teaching in any discipline in any postsecondary institution in Canada.
 He is also an accomplished author, having published in the fields of epileptology, neurophysiology, student mental health, digital mental health, bipolar disorder, and behavioural neuroscience.
-He is the co-author of a prominent textbook for the field of behavioural neuroscience, Biopsychology 10th Edition (Pearson).
+He is the co-author of a prominent textbook for the field of behavioural neuroscience, Biopsychology 11th Edition (Pearson).
 Beyond being a prominent educator, researcher, and author, Steven is also an accomplished artist.
-He has produced myriad stop-motion animations, interactive and electronic artworks, and digital, oil, and acrylic paintings.
+He has produced myriad stop-motion animations, interactive and electronic artworks, oil paintings, and acrylic paintings.

 Research interests include: Online Learning Technologies, Bipolar Disorder, Student Mental Health, Science Writing, and New Media.